ananddasani/Python_Practice_Course/README.md

 ## Project Abstract 🙋

-This Python-Practice-Course will be making use of Python language to allow Students to come onto a One-Stop Portal and share Codes related to their Java Skills which can benefit the other new programmer as a whole.
+This Python-Practice-Course will be making use of Python language to allow Students to come onto a One-Stop Portal and share Codes related to their Python Skills which can benefit the other new programmer as a whole.
 This Practice Course would allow Students to connect over their love of Subjects and helping out of the Community in an effective way, benefitting a lot of Students in the longer run.

 ## Project Background💡